 You should also expect the cost increase for building materials to impact your homeowners insurance rates.
 If a disaster struck your home, it would cost your insurer much more to repair it than in the past.

-Should You Raise Your Limits to Match Inflation?
+Raise Your Limits to Match Inflation

 It’s a smart idea to pay attention to inflation trends and raise your coverage limits along with it.
 This is especially true if you own a car that’s already expensive to repair or replace.
 Keep in mind that you can always lower your limits at any time to avoid being over-insured or paying too much.
 And, at the end of the day, it’s wise to have as much coverage as possible.
-The state minimum is typically not enough to protect you from expensive accidents.
+The state required minimum is typically not enough to protect you from expensive accidents.

 What Else Impacts Your Rates?

 Inflation is just one element that impacts your rates.
 Insurers consider plenty of other factors to determine your premium.
-These are mainly facts about you that indicate your level of risk to your insurer, including:
+These are mainly facts about you that indicate your level of risk to your provider, including:

-- Age.
+• Age.
 Depending on your age, you could see higher or lower costs.
 For example, drivers under the age of 25 or over the age of 65 often see higher rates.

-- Car make and model.
+• Car make and model.
 The car you drive affects your monthly premium.
 If your car lacks safety features or has a large engine, it could receive higher rates.

-- Yearly mileage.
+• Annual mileage.
 Driving more or less can impact your premium.
 The more you drive, the higher risk of getting into accidents and costing your carrier money.

-How to Lower Your Auto Insurance Rates
+How to Lower Your Premium

 Even though inflation is out of your control, there are still ways to lower your rates.
 Here are some simple steps you can take to get cheaper coverage:

-- Drive fewer miles.
-By having less mileage, you’ll save money on coverage.
+• Drive fewer miles.
+By driving less, you’ll save money on coverage.
 Insurers see you as less of a risk and, as a result, won’t charge as much.
+Reducing your driving could get you a discount for low mileage.

 Frequently Asked Questions

-Q: Is car insurance going up due to inflation?
+Are premiums going up due to inflation?

 You should also try testing the market for cheaper insurance.
 Often, your current provider isn’t offering the best deal, even if you’ve been with them for years.
 It’s a good idea to compare different companies to find the lowest rates at the best possible company.

-Q: Is inflation why my car insurance doubled?
+Is inflation why my premium doubled?

-A: It might be a contributing factor, but it probably isn’t the only reason.
+It might be a contributing factor, but it probably isn’t the only reason.
 Be aware that your provider considers several factors all at once to calculate your costs.
 These include things like your driving record, age, and ZIP code.
 If you just saw a huge rate increase, it’s a good idea to speak with an agent or company representative about it to gain some clarity.